curityio/mcp-authorization-secured-api/README.md

 - The token is short-lived, with a lifetime of 5 minutes.

 The [Phantom Token Pattern](https://curity.io/resources/learn/phantom-token-pattern/) runs in the API gateway and delivers a JWT access token to the MCP server.\
-The MCP server then runs a tool to call the API, which receives the following token payload:
+The MCP server executes an MCP tool that calls the API, which receives the following JWT access token payload:

 ```json
 {